Photo collage of 2024-25 IAA Faculty Fellows

 Molly Fillmore | Multimedia showcase of Regency-era music

-Molly Fillmore seated in theater seating
+Molly Fillmore seated in a theatre.

 Photo by Wes Geiger